bartdesmet/ExpressionFutures/CSharpExpressions/README.md

 Support for asynchronous lambdas is added by the introduction of an `AsyncLambdaCSharpExpression` type and a `AsyncCSharpExpression<TDelegate>` type derived from it.
 These are analogous to the `LambdaExpression` and `Expression<TDelegate>` types in the LINQ expression API.
 Their behavior differs both in terms of typing and in terms of compilation.

-From a typing point of view, an asynchronous lambda requires its return type to be `void`, `Task`, or `Task<T>` with the `Body` being assignable to `T` in the latter case.
+From a typing point of view, an asynchronous lambda requires its return type to be `void`, `Task`, `Task<T>`, or a *task-like type* (using `AsyncMethodBuilderAttribute`, added in C# 7.0, see further down in this document) with the `Body` being assignable to the task result type (i.e. `T` for `Task<T>`, or the parameter type of `SetResult` on the builder type for a *task-like* type).
 In terms of compilation, the `Compile` methods perform a rewrite similar to the one carried out by the C# compiler, as described further on.

 Note that the introduction of custom node types for asynchronous lambdas was required in order to provide proper compilation support and to allow for the specialized type checking due to the return type being lifted over `Task<T>`.
 Alternatively, we could provide for an extensibility store in the LINQ expression API's `Lambda` nodes or push down the asynchronous lambda support the LINQ expression APIs so that VB can also benefit from it.

 ##### Await expressions

 Await expressions are of type `AwaitCSharpExpression` and support the awaiter pattern as described in the C# language specification.
-As such, a custom `GetAwaiter` method can be specified on the `Await` factory, including support for extension methods.
-If left unspecified, the factory will try to find a suitable method.
-The `GetResult` and `IsCompleted` members on the awaiter type are discovered by the factory as well.
+As such, the required binding information for the awaiter pattern is represented through an `AwaitInfo` object constructed by a corresponding factory method.
+This factory provides various overloads that enable specifying an awaiter type, a custom `GetAwaiter` method (including support for extension methods), or all of the members used for the await pattern, including the `GetResult` and `IsCompleted` members on the awaiter type.
+The resulting `AwaitInfo` object is passed to the `Await` factory, which also accepts the `Expression` representing the operand of the `await` expression.

 The typing of await expressions follows the awaiter pattern and obtains the return type of the `GetResult` method on the awaiter.
 This allows those nodes to be composed with any existing LINQ expression nodes.

-A derived class `DynamicAwaitCSharpExpression` with a corresponding `DynamicAwait` factory method on `DynamicCSharpExpression` is provided to await a dynamically typed operand.
-This node reduces the required calls to `GetAwaiter`, `IsCompleted`, and `GetResult` using more primitive `DynamicCSharpExpression` nodes.
-This node has the same kind as the statically typed variant but its `GetAwaiterMethod` property always returns `null`.
+A derived class `DynamicAwaitInfo` with a corresponding `DynamicAwaitInfo` factory method on `DynamicCSharpExpression` is provided to await a dynamically typed operand.
+An `AwaitCSharpExpression` using `DynamicAwaitInfo` node reduces the required calls to `GetAwaiter`, `IsCompleted`, and `GetResult` using more primitive `DynamicCSharpExpression` nodes.
+Convenience overloads named `DynamicAwait` are provided for symmetry with other dynamically bound operations (e.g. `DynamicAdd`).

 Await expression nodes are not reducible; the reduction of the closest enclosing async lambda is responsible for its reduction into the await pattern within the generated state machine (see further).